 Reversed polarity of components, arising from different technical reasons, is not as rare as one would expect.
-Polarity reversal can be easily identified by the waveform similarity method for nearby stations.
-We can also use a single-station method that is based on a search of Rayleigh wave polarization (the polarization-angle method).
-Then the differences between the Rayleigh wave polarization and the theoretical back-azimuth are plotted in dependence on theoretical back-azimuths.
+We identified polarity reversals by the manual Waveform similarity method for nearby stations.
+We can also use a single-station method that is based on a semi-automatic search of Rayleigh wave polarization (the Rayleigh-wave polarization-angle method) originally developed for verification of sensor orientation.
+Differences between the Rayleigh wave polarization and the theoretical back-azimuth are plotted againts the theoretical back-azimuths (Fig. 10).
 If only one horizontal component is reversed, the differences change linearly between -180° and +180°.
 The zero difference reflects the fact that the reversed component does not play any role in the component summation and identifies the components with the correct polarity (see Fig. 10a; the EW component is the correct one).
 In case of the reversed polarity on the Z component, or if both horizontal components are reversed, the differences between the Rayleigh-wave polarizations and the theoretical back-azimuths attain values around 180° for all back-azimuths (Fig. 10b).
-Moreover, we have identified also an interchange of both horizontal components in combination with their polarity reversals.
-This complicated case can be solved by combination of the methods mentioned above and by a careful analysis of the results.
-Similarly to the component interchange, the component reversal can be corrected either in the metadata, or preferably in the mseed data.
+Moreover, we have also identified an interchange of both horizontal components in combination with their polarity reversals.
+This complicated case can be solved by combination of both methods mentioned above and by a careful analysis of the results.
+Similarly to the component interchange, the component reversal can be corrected either in the metadata, or preferably in the Miniseed data.

 4.5 Gain imperfection